Poonam-Nikam/MovieFix-ReactNative/README.md

 This is a React Native application for browsing movies with search, scroll functionality, and genre filters.

-## Features

-- Search for movies by title.
-- Filter movies by genre.
-- Infinite scrolling to load more movies.

-##Requirements Covered

-Covered
-Search functionality.
-Scroll functionality.
-Genre filter buttons UI.

-Not Covered
-Authentication (if applicable).
-Backend integration details (if applicable).

 ## Installation

 ### Prerequisites